-Discount rate

-The discount rate used to measure the total OPEB liability was 6%.
-This represents an increase of 2.38% over the 3.62% used in the June 30, 2018 valuation for employer reporting for fiscal year ended June 30, 2019.
+Discount rate - The discount rate used to measure the total OPEB liability was 6%.
 The projection of cash flows used to determine the single discount rate assumed that employer contributions will be made at rates equal to the ADC rates pursuant to an actuarial valuation in accordance with the state's funding goals.
-Inactive plan members are assumed to contribute their share of the premium rate for the coverage option in which they are enrolled.
-Based on those assumptions, the OPEB Trust fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Inactive plan members are assumed to pay their share of the premium rate for the coverage option in which they are enrolled.
+For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
+Projected employer contributions that are intended to fund benefits of current plan members from future plan members, are not included.
+Based on these assumptions, the OPEB Trust fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB Trust investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
-The change in discount rate used is due to the transition of the EGOP from a pay-as-you-go arrangement to a prefunding arrangement through a qualified trust.
 The measurement period for employer reporting is the fiscal year prior to the current reporting period.